-A negative 100 basis points interest rate shock reflects an increase in projected 12-month net interest income of 17.8% compared to the flat rate scenario.
-The income is driven by lower loan and investment yields, which more than offset reduced rates paid on deposits.
-Mitigating against the loss of income is the potential to charge negative interest rates on deposits (which we currently do in limited instances) and certain loans that have rate floors.
+A negative 100 basis points interest rate shock reflects a reduction in projected 12-month net interest income of 5.6% compared to the flat rate scenario.
+The loss of income is driven by lower loan and investment yields, which more than offset reduced rates paid on deposits.
+Mitigating against the loss of income is the potential to charge negative interest rates on deposits (which we did for certain currencies in 2020 and 2021 in the low interest rate environment) and certain loans that have rate floors.
 Refer to discussion under "- Risk Management".